privacyguides/privacyguides.org/docs/ios/overview.en.md

 Safari's Private Browsing mode offers additional privacy protections.
 Private Browsing uses a new [ephemeral](https://developer.apple.com/documentation/foundation/urlsessionconfiguration/1410529-ephemeral) session for each tab, meaning tabs are isolated from one another.
 There are also other smaller privacy benefits with Private Browsing, such as not sending a webpage’s address to Apple when using Safari's translation feature.

-Do note that Private Browsing does not save cookies and website data, so it won't be possible to remain signed into sites.
+Do note that Private Browsing does not save cookies and website data, so it won't be possible to remain signed in to sites.
 This may be an inconvenience.

 ##### iCloud Sync